-- The information in this document represents the United Kingdom Reporting under the Habitat Regulations (as amended)1, for the period 2019-2024. - It is based on supporting information provided by Joint Nature Conservation Committee and UK Country Nature Conservation Bodies (CNCBs), which is documented separately. - The Habitats Regulations reporting 2019-2024 Approach Document provides details on how this supporting information contributed to the UK Report and the fields that were completed for each parameter. - Map showing the distribution and range of the species is included. - Explanatory notes (where provided) are included at the end.
+- The information in this document represents the draft conclusions for the MU Irish Sea Reporting under the Habitat Regulations (as amended)1, for the period 2019-2024.
+These conclusions are indicative only, and intended to help agencies add any nuance they feel is appropriate for country-level reporting.
+These assessments will not be published alongside official UK reporting.
+The guidance has been applied in the same way as for UK-level assessments. - It is based on supporting information provided by Joint Nature Conservation Committee and UK Country Nature Conservation Bodies (CNCBs), which is documented separately. - The Habitats Regulations reporting 2019-2024 Approach Document provides details on how this supporting information contributed to the UK Report and the fields that were completed for each parameter. - Explanatory notes (where provided) are included at the end.
 These provide additional audit trail information to that included within the assessments.
 Further underpinning explanatory notes are available in the related country reports. - Some of the reporting fields have been left blank because either: (i) there was insufficient information to complete the field; (ii) completion of the field was not obligatory; and/or (iii) the field was not relevant to this species (section 12 National Site Network coverage for Annex II species).